cmu-sei/GHOSTS/docs/index.md

 - Have a good idea for a new feature?
 Submit all new feature requests through the [cmu-sei/ghosts issue tracker](https://github.com/cmu-sei/ghosts/issues).
 Include the reasons why you're requesting the new feature and how it might benefit other users.

 ## License

+[DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.

 Copyright 2018 Carnegie Mellon University.
 See the [LICENSE.md](https://github.com/cmu-sei/GHOSTS/blob/master/LICENSE.md) file for details.